 Ideal Diode Model

-- In the given figure, the two circuits are shown first discuss the forward biasing ideal diode model and second in reverse biasing ideal diode model.
+- In the given figure, the two circuits are shown first discuss the forward biasing ideal diode model and second in the reverse biasing ideal diode model.

 - This model is inadequate for troubleshooting when you are trying to define if the diode is functioning correctly.

-- As the dynamic resistance and potential barrier are ignored so the voltage across the diode is zero in forward biasing.
+- As the dynamic resistance and potential barrier are ignored the voltage across the diode is zero in forward biasing.

 - In forward bias, the curve of an ideal diode is shown on the vertical Y-axis in blue color.